Ray Johnston (English footballer)

-Raymond Stephen "Ray" Johnston (born 5 May 1981) is an English football manager and former goalkeeper most recently with Tiverton Town.
+Raymond Stephen Johnston (born 5 May 1981) is an English football manager and former goalkeeper most recently with Tiverton Town.
+He is currently the manager of Western League Division One side Radstock Town.

+Playing career

+Bristol Rovers

 Johnston started his career as a youth team player for Bristol Rovers, where he eventually signed professional terms in 1998.
-Despite being a former England schoolboy international, Johnston could only manage to appear in one league game with The Pirates, a 4–3 victory against Macclesfield Town in 1999.
+Despite being a former England schoolboy international, Johnston could only manage to appear in one league game with The Pirates, a 4–3 victory against Macclesfield Town in 1999, Ian Holloway giving him his debut.
+An achilles tendon injury quickly ended his professional career, and he was forced down into non-league football.

+Non-League

 He joined Bath City in 2002, appearing in 6 games.
 He was the backup to first choice keeper Mark Hervin.
 An injury at the start of the 2003 season left Johnston 3rd choice so he chose transfer to Bishop Sutton.

 Along the way, Johnston found small roles with Weston-super-Mare and Frome Town.

 Ray joined Clevedon Town at the start of the 2005 season and played in 41 league games for them, appearing in an additional 9 cup games.
-While Johnston was the first choice keeper for Clevedon, he led them to promotion to the Southern Football League Premier Division.
+While Johnston was the first choice keeper for Clevedon, he led them to promotion to the Southern Football League Premier Division, winning the 2005/06 Southern League Division One West, finishing 10 points ahead of runners-up Ashford Town.
 He was inexplicably released before the start of the next season.

 Johnston found his way back to Frome Town in October 2006, but was once again out the door before the season was over in 2007.
 It was reported that Gloucester City put in a seven day's notice for him on 29 January 2007 and he joined up with The Tigers soon after.
 His debut with Gloucester came on 3 February 2007.

 Eventually Johnston found himself at Tiverton Town, but was released by manager Martyn Rogers upon the signing of Steve Book and Johnston's inability to fully recover from an Achilles tendon tear and ankle problems.

+Managerial career

+Portishead Town

 In 2011 Johnston became manager of Western League Division One side Portishead Town.

-At the beginning of the 2012–2013, Johnston took over as manager of Wells City F.C, in the Western League Premier Division.
-The club finished 19th and were subsequently relegated to the Western League Division One at the end of the season.
+He had 3 outings as player-manager during the 2011/12 season, and made a crucial penalty save in a 2-1 victory over Shepton Mallet on 15 October 2011.
+A 7-0 defeat away to Bitton in the first round of Les Phillips Cup, and a 1-0 defeat away to Slimbridge in the FA Vase swiftly ended the clubs hopes of a cup run for another year.
+A steady first year in management resulted in a 12th placed finish in the league, with 12 wins and 8 draws from 36 games.
+Johnston resigned from the club in May 2012 after gaining interest from elsewhere.